 Best for Easy Application: Jupiter Purifying Mask

 Scalp scrubs can be notoriously tough to apply—and messy, too.
 That’s why we appreciate this super easy-to-use, foam formula.
-It’s called a mask because you use it as such; simply squirt out a dollop of the mousse-like texture and leave it on damp or dry hair for up to five minutes.
-Volcanic ash naturally exfoliates the skin and pulls out impurities and product residue, leaving both your scalp and hair feeling totally fresh and clean.
+It’s called a mask because you use it as such; simply squirt out a dollop of the mousse-like texture and leave it on damp or dry hair for up to five minutes for a thorough exfoliation that leaves both your scalp and hair feeling totally fresh and clean.

 Best Shampoo: Briogeo Scalp Revival Charcoal + Coconut Oil Micro-Exfoliating Shampoo

-For those girls who like combining multiple steps of their beauty routine in one, this cleanser-scrub hybrid is ideal.
-Binchotan charcoal (a very high-quality type of charcoal) pulls out impurities, while peppermint, spearmint, and tea tree oils tamp down itchiness and irritation.
-Also nice: The addition of strand-strengthening panthenol.
+For those who like combining multiple steps of their beauty routine in one, this cleanser-scrub hybrid is ideal.
+Its formula features binchotan charcoal (a very high-quality type of charcoal), which pulls out impurities, as well as panthenol and peppermint, spearmint, tea tree, and coconut oils.
 Use it as you would any shampoo, making sure to really work it into your scalp, then follow with conditioner.

 Best Shampoo, Runner-Up: Davines SOLU Sea Salt Scrub